Course Drops, Swaps, Refunds, and Our Audit Policy

 You may drop a course and receive a full refund minus a $40 drop processing fee—if you do this before your course drop deadline.
 Here is the timeframe for dropping:

 To submit a drop request, please complete the drop request form before the course deadline.

-Classroom and live-online courses with 5 or more sessions If your course meets five times or more, you must drop the course prior to the start of the second session for a full refund minus the drop processing fee.
+Classroom and live-online and hybrid courses with 5 or more sessions If your course meets five times or more, you must drop the course prior to the start of the second session for a full refund minus the drop processing fee.
 If you register for a course on or after the second session, no refunds will be available.

-Classroom and live-online courses with 4 or fewer sessions
+Classroom and live-online and hybrid courses with 4 or fewer sessions

 If your course meets four or fewer times, you must drop the course three business days before the start of the course for a full refund minus the drop processing fee.

 Self-paced online courses

 In self-paced online courses, you have six business days after the course start date to work with the first module in the series and still receive a full refund minus the drop processing fee.
 After the six days or the start of module two, you are no longer eligible for a refund.